Meet the ESA Faculty

 email: mhood@mtsac.edu

 I grew up in Minnesota, before moving to Wisconsin and then California for school.
 I am now an astronomer, and my main expertise is with stars and galaxies.
 I am currently working on spectroscopy of red giant stars in the nearby galaxy M33 in order to better understand how the galaxy formed.
 I started teaching at Mt.
 SAC in 2009, and love my job here.
 I have been running the night observing sessions, and I can’t wait until our new observatory is completed.
-I am married to an astronomer who studies black holes, and we have a young son and two dogs.
+I am married to an astronomer who studies black holes, and we have two young sons and two dogs.

 email: hkokorowski@mtsac.edu